 You can always double-up your curtains for more effect if you still have issues.
 Be sure you have a heavy-duty curtain rod when considering this.

 Look for curtains marketed with extra fibers.
 Curtains that are made of suede or velvet are usually great choices.
 Characteristics that are good to see are heavy, ceiling to floor, tightly woven, insulated, thermaweave, thermalayer.
-All of these terms are good characteristics of noise absorption.
+All of these terms are good characteristics of noise absorption and noise reduction.

 The curtains will keep the energy bill lower, reduce noise, and keep cold and heat out of the house depending on the season.
 Extra layers aid tremendously.
 Other curtain types that apply include blackout, curtain liners, blackout liners, and window liners.